Can You Buy a House With Student Loans?

 Getting a mortgage with student loans in deferment

 Thankfully, there are ways to get around this dilemma.
-Some borrowers have had luck sending their lender a copy of their most recent student loan bill prior to forbearance.
+Some borrowers have had luck sending their lender a copy of their most recent student loan bill before forbearance.
 Forbes also recommends providing documentation showing your progress toward loan forgiveness and information from your servicer detailing how student loan deferment/forbearance works.

 Should you buy a house with student loans?